spoke2570/F3K_Fluff/README.md

 To work this needs from you (or it won't work):

-	a) Flight timer source
+1) Flight timer source
-	b) Altitude source
+2) Altitude source
-	c) Launch mode (mode that says you are going to throw the plane)
+3) Launch mode (mode that says you are going to throw the plane)
-	d) Zoom mode (last mode before regular flight).
-I assume this one ends as the model is being nosed over into level flight.
- 		*** NOTE: Launch and zoom can be the same mode, but if they are different it is best ot set thins up like that.
+4) Zoom mode (last mode before regular flight).
+I assume this one ends as the model is being nosed over into level flight.	*** NOTE: Launch and zoom can be the same mode, but if they are different it is best ot set thins up like that. ***

 Choices you will find in the congfigure screen: